Phillips curve: Stagflation

 In the 1970s, many countries experienced high levels of both inflation and unemployment, or stagflation.
-Based on the theory of the curve, this economic phenomena should not occur.
+Based on the theory of the curve, this economic phenomenon should not occur.
 Milton Friedman, alongside a group of other economists argued that the Phillips curve relationship was only a short-run phenomenon, given the reality of stagflation.
 This followed after Samuelson and Solow in 1960 wrote: "All of our discussion has been phrased in short-run terms, dealing with what might happen in the next few years.
 It would be wrong, though, to think that our Figure 2 menu that related obtainable price and unemployment behavior will maintain its same shape in the longer run.
 What we do in a policy way during the next few years might cause it to shift in a definite way."
 The belief is that in the long run, workers and employers will take inflation into account, resulting in an increase in wage at a growth rate near the anticipated rate of inflation, thus causing unemployment to rise.
 This implies that over the longer-run there is no trade-off between inflation and unemployment, and central banks should not set unemployment targets below the natural rate.

-This phenomena implies the short-run Phillips curve shifts upward due to supply or cost-side factors.
+This phenomenon implies the short-run Phillips curve shifts upward due to supply or cost-side factors.
 Although the original, short-run Phillips curve explains wage inflation via the unemployment rate and changes in demand, he also attributed deviation of actual wage inflation from his estimated values by cost factors – specifically, the change in the retail price index from the previous year.
 Phillips linked this cost factor to import prices with a slight lag.
 Due to devaluation of sterling in September 1949, import prices rose sharply in both 1951 and 1952, with actual inflation for these years above the fitted curve due to the cost push impact of devaluation.

 More recent research suggests that there is a moderate trade-off between low-levels of inflation and unemployment.
 Work by George Akerlof, William Dickens, and George Perry, implies that if inflation is reduced from two to zero percent, unemployment will be permanently increased by 1.5 percent because workers have a higher tolerance for real wage cuts than nominal ones.
 For example, a worker will more likely accept a wage increase of two percent when inflation is three percent, than a wage cut of one percent when the inflation rate is zero.